>

 Introduction

-The raw count obtained from RNA-Seq analysis cannot be directly compared between genes or samples.
+Raw read counts from RNA-Seq analysis cannot be directly compared across genes or samples.

-Therefore, various normalization methods have been proposed, but this page focuses on explaining FPKM/RPKM.
-Note that recently FPKM/RPKM has been criticized for not adequately representing gene expression levels, and TPM is increasingly being used.
+To address these biases, various normalization methods have been proposed.
+This page explains FPKM/RPKM.
+Note that FPKM/RPKM has been criticized for not accurately representing gene expression levels, and TPM has become the more commonly used alternative.

 FPKM stands for 'Fragments Per Kilobase of exon per Million mapped reads', and RPKM stands for 'Reads Per Kilobase of exon per Million mapped reads'.
-As the names suggest, they normalize the total number of mapped reads to one million and the transcript length to 1,000 bases.
-FPKM and RPKM are essentially the same in terms of their formulas, differing only in whether they count reads or fragments.
+As the names imply, both metrics normalize the total mapped read count to one million and the transcript length to 1,000 bases.
+The only difference between FPKM and RPKM is whether fragments or reads are counted; the underlying formula is the same.

-The formula is as follows (where \(q_i\) represents the number of mapped reads, and \(l_i\) represents the transcript length):
+The formula is as follows, where \(q_i\) is the read count and \(l_i\) is the transcript length:

 \(FPKM_i = \frac{q_i}{\frac{l_i}{10^3} * \frac{\sum_j q_j}{10^6}} = \frac{q_i}{l_i * \sum_j q_j} * 10^9\)